The Smartest Dividend Stocks to Buy With $1,000 Right Now

 *Stock Advisor returns as of October 21, 2024

-Stefon Walters has no position in any of the stocks mentioned.
-The Motley Fool has no position in any of the stocks mentioned.
+Reuben Gregg Brewer has positions in Enbridge, Hormel Foods, and Toronto-Dominion Bank.
+The Motley Fool has positions in and recommends Enbridge.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.